Many parts of fruits and veggies are edible, yet folks have been unknowingly throwing them in the garbage or into the compost pile!

 #3 – Papaya Seeds

 The taste?
-Kinda like capers.
-You can also add the papaya seeds and the apple cider vinegar to soups and stews where you probably won’t even notice the taste.
+It’s kind of like capers.
+You can also add papaya seeds and apple cider vinegar to soups and stews, where you probably won’t even notice the taste.
 Papaya seeds have antioxidant properties and are also anti-parasitic.
 Feel free to explore using other marinades with your faux “capers.”

 #4 – Pineapple Core and Top

 While we can all agree that the core of a pineapple is rather unpalatable, but it can easily be juiced with the rest of the pineapple, including the leaves!
 Yes, really!
-The core contains bromelain, an important digestive enzyme that helps to digest protein, while the leaves are high in antioxidants.
+The core contains bromelain, an important digestive enzyme that helps digest protein, while the leaves contain antioxidants.

 While some folks choose to add the core to smoothies, you can get a start on your pineapple adventures with this simple green juice recipe: